JiangChSo/PFLM/README.md

 run nodrop.sh
 ```

-Note that the experimental data is saved in BENCHMARK.
+Note that the data recorded in the experiment is saved in BENCHMARK.
 Note that the graph is in the folder Plot.